mesmotronic/react-three-canvas/README.md

 ## Usage

-The `ThreeCanvas` component provides a canvas with a Three.js renderer attached, plus callbacks for animation, mounting, unmounting, and resizing.
+The `ThreeCanvas` component provides a canvas with a Three.js renderer attached, plus callbacks for animation, mounting, unmounting, and resizing, plus an EffectComposer for postprocessing (WebGL only).

 ### Example: Class component

-The lifecycle of a class component typically makes it a better choice for integrating Three.js into your React app, so to keep things as simple as possible, `ThreeCanvasComponent` provides an easily extendible class component that creates a `ThreeCanvas` for you that automatically fills its parent, with easily overridable lifecycle methods that make it as simple as possible to get up and running:
+The lifecycle of a class component makes it a better choice for integrating Three.js into your React app, so to keep things simple, `ThreeCanvasComponent` provides an easily extendible class containing a `ThreeCanvas` that automatically fills its parent and overridable lifecycle methods that follow the standard class component naming convention:

 ```jsx
 import * as THREE from 'three';